AbberiorInstruments/ImspectorDocs/docs/installation.rst

    :align: center

 where the path is the location of the unpacked driver files.
 You may have to do this twice, once for a 'USB to Serial converter' and once for a 'USB Serial Port'.
-You may be warnded that the driver is a security risk:
+You may be warned that the driver is a security risk:

 .. image:: /images/installation/mpd_panel_installation_driver_warning.png
    :width: 10 cm